Trade Stock Indices

 Five pattern (dominant trend)

-Elliott Wave Theory - Elliott Wave Stock Index Trading Theory - 5 and 3 Wave Elliot Count Rules in Indices Trend - Elliott Wave Trading Setup on Stock Index Chart Trend
+Elliott Wave Stock Index Trading Theory - 5 and 3 Wave Elliot Count Rules in Indices Trend

 1: This one is rarely obvious at its inception.
 When the first wave of a new bull market begins, the fundamental news is almost universally negative.
 The previous indices trend is considered still strongly in force.
-Fundamental analysts continue to revise their earnings estimates lower; the economy probably does not look strong.
+Fundamental analysts continue to revise their estimates lower; the beginning of a new trend probably does not look strong.
 Sentiment surveys are still bearish and the implied volatility in the stock indices trading market is high.
 Volume might increase a bit as indices prices rise, but not by enough to alert many technical trading analysts.

-3: This is usually the largest and most powerful move upward, larger than 1 and 5.
-The news is now positive and fundamental analysts start to raise earnings estimates.
-Indices Prices rise quickly, corrections are short-lived and shallow.
+3: This is usually the largest & most powerful move upward, larger than 1 and 5.
+News is now positive and fundamental analysts begin to raise estimates.
+Indices Prices rise quickly, corrections are short-lived & shallow.
 Anyone looking to get in on a pullback will likely miss the boat.
-As 3 starts, the news is probably still somewhat bearish, and most traders remain negative; but by part three midpoint, the crowd will often join in and agree the new market sentiment is bullish.
+As 3 starts, the news is probably still somewhat bearish, and most traders remain negative: but by part 3 midpoint, the crowd will often join in and agree the new market sentiment is bullish.
 Wave three will extends beyond the highest level reached by 1.

-Three Wave Elliott Count Rules - Elliott Wave Indices Trading Theory - 5 and 3 Wave Elliot Count Rules in Stock Index Trend - Elliott Wave Trading Setup on Indices Chart Trend
+Elliott Wave Indices Trading Theory - 5 and 3 Wave Elliot Count Rules in Stock Index Trend

 A: Corrections are typically harder to identify than impulse moves.
 In A of a bearish market, the fundamental news is usually still positive.
 Most analysts see the drop as a correction in a still active bullish market.
 Some indices technical indicators that accompany A include increased trading volume, rising and implied volatility and possibly a higher open interest in short selling.